2022 Idaho student murders: Perpetrator

+Bryan Christopher Kohberger was born on November 21, 1994 in Albrightsville, Pennsylvania.
+He grew up in the Pocono Mountains region with his two older sisters and attended Pleasant Valley High School in Brodheadsville, Pennsylvania.

+Between 2009 and 2011, during his early adolescence, Kohberger wrote online that he faced mental health challenges, suffers from tinnitus, and has a condition called visual snow syndrome.
+He also experienced severe weight issues and social alienation.
+Prior to his senior year, Kohberger lost a significant amount of weight and underwent notable changes in his demeanor, according to former classmates.
+He briefly studied heating, ventilation, and air conditioning (HVAC) at the Monroe Career and Technical Institute before returning to general academic studies.

-Bryan Christopher Kohberger was born on November 21, 1994.
-After graduating from Pleasant Valley High School in Brodheadsville, Pennsylvania, in 2013, he attended Monroe Career and Technical Institute in Bartonsville but dropped out a year later.
+After graduating from Pleasant Valley High School in Brodheadsville, in 2013, he attended Monroe Career and Technical Institute in Bartonsville but dropped out a year later.
 In 2015, he began work as a security officer for the Pleasant Valley School District.
 Kohberger later attended Northampton Community College's campus in Tannersville, where he earned an associate degree in psychology in 2018.
-Kohberger then attended DeSales University in Center Valley, earning a bachelor’s degree in psychology in 2020 and a master’s degree in criminal justice in 2022.
+After graduating, Kohberger pursued studies in psychology and criminal justice in eastern Pennsylvania.
+He earned an Associate of Arts degree in psychology from Northampton Community College in 2018, followed by a Bachelor of Science degree in psychology from DeSales University in Center Valley in 2020 and a Master of Arts in criminal justice in June 2022.
+While at DeSales, Kohberger studied under forensic psychologist Katherine Ramsland, who specialized in offender profiling and serial crime.

-In the summer of 2022, Kohberger moved to Washington to pursue a PhD at Washington State University (WSU) in Pullman; its campus is less than 8 mi west of Moscow.
-At the time of the killings, he was a doctoral student in criminology and had completed his first semester there just nine days before his arrest.
-Kohberger had been a teaching assistant at WSU, and less than two weeks before the murders, faculty members met with him to discuss growing concerns and complaints about his behavior and conduct toward women.
-Kohberger was terminated from his teaching assistant role on December 19, in a decision based on his behavior and performance overall.
+In August 2022, Kohberger moved to Pullman, Washington, to begin a PhD program in criminology and criminal justice at Washington State University (WSU); its campus is less than 8 mi west of Moscow.
+He had completed his first semester there just nine days before his arrest.
+Kohberger had been a teaching assistant at WSU and, less than two weeks before the murders, faculty members met with him to discuss growing concerns and complaints about his behavior and conduct toward women.
+He was terminated from his teaching assistant role on December 19, in a decision based on his behavior and performance overall.

 Kohberger's defense team alleged that he was diagnosed with autism spectrum disorder.
-However, the judge stated he had never seen any odd behavior from Kohberger during the hearings he had presided over in the last several months, noting Kohberger “by all accounts is highly-functioning,” and that he would not allow a jury to hear testimony on an autism diagnosis unless Kohberger himself took the stand.
-Kohberger wrote online that he faced mental health challenges, suffers from tinnitus, and has a condition called visual snow syndrome.
+However, the judge stated he had never seen any odd behavior from Kohberger during the hearings he had presided over in the last several months, noting Kohberger "by all accounts is highly-functioning", and that he would not allow a jury to hear testimony on an autism diagnosis unless Kohberger himself took the stand.

-In August 2022, Deputy Darren Duke pulled Kohberger over for speeding on a highway that connects Moscow, Idaho, and Pullman, Washington.
-In the video, it shows Kohberger driving the same white Hyundai Elantra that police previously said he was driving on November 13, 2022, when he killed the four University of Idaho students.
-Kohberger received a ticket for not having his seat belt on and the deputy sent him on his way.